-Students should discuss both options with their program's DGS.
+Students seeking a Ph.D. should discuss both master's degree options with their program's DGS, as the requirements for both types of degrees can vary across programs.

-Section 3.1: Standard Master's Degree Requirements
+Section 3.1: Minimum Master's Degree Requirements

-The LGS sets the standard requirement for the master's degree.
-Standard requirements include satisfactory completion of at least 30 credit hours.
-Standard requirements also include
+The LGS sets the minimum requirements (also known as "standard requirements") for the terminal and interim master's degree.
+Minimum requirements include satisfactory completion of at least 30 credit hours.
+Minimum requirements also include the following:

-- at least 15 credit hours in courses or seminars; This does not include Directed Study 597 or Research 599. - At least 11 credit hours must be at the 500 or 700 levels. - A B- or better grade must be earned in at least 11 credit hours of courses. - Courses at the 100 or 200 level do not apply towards a master's degree.
+- At least 15 credit hours in courses or seminars.
+This does not include Directed Study 597 or Research 599. - At least 11 credit hours must be at the 500 or 700 levels. - A B- or better grade must be earned in at least 11 credit hours of courses. - Courses at the 100 or 200 level do not apply towards a master's degree. - Terminal master's degree only: A written thesis, subject to the limitations described in Section 3.2.